DEBUNKING THE GENDER WAGE GAP

 Women aren’t encouraged to work in STEM fields because of gender biases in society!

 Well, let’s look at the most egalitarian societies on Earth, where they have taken gender equality to the max.
 Norway, Sweden, Finland, and Iceland all consistently rank as the world’s most gender-equal countries, according to the World Economic Forum.
 They have tried to achieve equality of outcome.

 In countries with higher gender equality, women are less likely to get STEM degrees.
 When a country tries to equalize gender differences to achieve so-called equality, the differences between men and women are exaggerated!
 More men enter STEM fields, and more women enter careers in nursing, childcare, and teaching.

 The most egalitarian countries such as Finland and Norway have the lowest percentage of women that are STEM graduates.

-The research has proven it but it’s common sense to most people that women are more agreeable than men and have different career interests which is what causes the wage disparity.
+The research has proven it, but it’s common sense to most people that women are more agreeable than men and have different career interests, which is what causes the wage disparity.

-A woman doing the same job (with the same qualifications and experience) as a man in countries such as the United Kingdom and the United States will get paid the same providing they work the same hours (maternity leave is obviously a factor).
-It is illegal for an employee to do otherwise.
+A woman doing the same job (with the same qualifications and experience) as a man in countries such as the United States and the United Kingdom will get paid the same, providing they work the same hours (maternity leave is a factor).

 It’s advisable for a woman looking to advance her career to be less agreeable and push for that promotion, nothing is stopping them!

 GENDER PAY GAP DEBUNKED

 - The wage gap is not due to gender.